Conflict of interest frequently asked questions

 - Failure to comply may result in disciplinary action.

 No. Approval for consulting is a separate process which is overseen by the Office of the Provost.
-The Regents policy, Commitment of Time, Conflict of Interest, Consulting and other Employment, describes both the consulting approval process and conflict of interest reporting requirements.
+The Regents policy, Commitment of Time, Conflict of Interest, Consulting and other Employment, describes both the external activity review process and conflict of interest reporting requirements.
 If a "consulting or other employment" activity has a financial component that exceeds the COI threshold, reporting in the conflict of interest system will be required in addition to gaining approval through the consulting request process.

-Standards for reporting: Information and forms for approval of consulting and other outside work are available on the policies and resources page of the Office of the Provost website.
+Standards for reporting: Information and forms for approval of consulting and other outside work are available on the policies and resources page of the Office of Faculty Affairs website.

 Applies to: Faculty and unclassified staff